MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

 - If you want to track and revoke shared documents for others:

-    - Administrators for Azure Information Protection can track and revoke protected documents for others by clicking the Admin icon.
+    - Administrators for Azure Information Protection can click the Admin icon to track and revoke protected documents for users when those users have registered their documents with the document tracking site.
 Only administrators see this icon:

         ![Admin icon in the document tracking site](../media/tracking-site-admin-icon.png)